Mavis Ma: Biography

-After earning her Ph.D., Mavis Ma married Feng Danhe, who worked for the New York Metropolitan Transit Authority.
+Mavis Ma married Feng Danhe, who worked for the New York Metropolitan Transit Authority.
 She later worked as a researcher at the Brookhaven National Laboratory in the United States.
 After acquiring U.S. citizenship, she brought her family to the U.S. for education and residence.

 After her brother Ma Ying-jeou became the mayor of Taipei in 1998, Mavis Ma returned to Taiwan in 2001 to serve as the Vice General Manager of the Development Department at China Chemical & Pharmaceutical Co.
 In January 2004, she was also appointed as an unpaid director of China Chemical's subsidiary, China Chemical Health, and was later named the chairwoman of Shunji Biotechnology and Shengzhan Biotechnology.

 In 2007, during Ma Ying-jeou's presidential campaign, Mavis Ma actively supported her brother’s election.
 She publicly supported Tainan City Council Speaker Wu Jianbao, who was involved in bribery and match-fixing allegations, and was also reported to have met with Zhang Anle, a leader of the Bamboo Union gang, in China.
 When Taichung legislator Jiang Lianfu was under investigation for election bribery, Mavis Ma represented her brother and expressed support.

 During Ma Ying-jeou’s tenure as mayor of Taipei in 2008, Mavis Ma, serving as Vice General Manager of China Chemical Pharmaceutical, was accused of using her influence to secure procurement contracts from Taipei City Hospital.
 After a report was filed, the Ministry of Justice imposed a fine of over NT$140 million on China Chemical for violating conflict-of-interest regulations.
 Following two appeals by China Chemical, the fine was reduced to nearly NT$100 million.